dclive/H310MA20r1/README.md

 * [Using Windows, if Windows is installed on this motherboard] Go to Windows' commandline/powershell interface.
 Type 'ipconfig /all' and find your ethernet adapter.
 Find the line "Physical Address" with xx-xx-xx-xx-xx-xx letters to the right on that same line.
 Key in those letters and numbers, without the -, in the ROM box.
 * [The easy way; untested] Click GENERATE immediately to the right of the ROM box.
 * Serialization and ROM setup is now complete.
 Press the SAVE icon in OCAT and then quit OCAT.
 * **Note**:  Read https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html prior to using any Apple services like Chat and iCloud.
 These details will correctly confirm that your serial information is viable.
-Until complete, do not use the iServices.
+Until complete, do not use the iServices; do not log into any Apple cloud services.
 * Your USB stick is ready to use to boot your Mac and install MacOS.

 **Final Steps**